dotnet/docs/docs/framework/unmanaged-api/metadata/imetadataimport-getinterfaceimplprops-method.md

 Recall, the token is a 4-byte value:

-- the lower 3 bytes hold the row number, or RID
+- The lower 3 bytes hold the row number, or RID.
 - The upper byte holds the token type – 0x09 for `mdtInterfaceImpl`.

 `GetInterfaceImplProps` returns the information held in the row whose token you provide in the `iImpl` argument.